Police of Poland: Officers

-Other
+Other ranks

 Structure and branches of the Policja

 The Policja is currently divided into a number of different services.
-Each voivodeship/municipal command has subdivisions within its force.
+Each voivodeship/municipal (district) command has subdivisions within its force.
 This leaves the police service with a large number of specialised branches which can more specifically target certain types of crime and apply more expert knowledge in the investigation of cases relating to their area of policing.
 In addition to these specific groups, all police forces retain a majority of officers for the purpose of patrol duty and general law enforcement.

 Typically a constituent force of the Policja will contain the following subdivisions within its structure: